mdn/yari/testing/README.md

 # Functional tests

-This is a workspace dedicated to simulating all of Yari but with a fixed set of content files.
+This is a module dedicated to simulating all of Yari but with a fixed set of content files.

 Unlike testing the real content, this content "never changes".
 I.e. we